ssoready/SSOReady-public-handbook/static/README.md

 How will we make money?
 We'll simply offer more features and more products over time.
 Certain features and certain products will cost money.
 As a general principle, tools that help an individual developer get started will remain free; products that benefit multiple, diverse stakeholders might warrant a paid plan.

+## Things we measure

+As a commercial organization, we must measure a few important quantities regularly.
+Companies often call these "KPIs," but that feels a little stodgy.
+We still track relatively few quantities.

+* Product traction
+    * Gross new users added (trailing 30 days)
+    * User activation rate (trailing 30 days)
+    * Monthly active users (trailing 30 days)
+    * Active user retention (cohorted)

+* Commercial traction
+    * Annual recurring revenue (point in time)
+    * Count of paying customers (point in time)

+* Commercial efficiency
+    * Customer acquisition payback periods (quarterly)
+    * Cash flow (burn) from operations (monthly)

+For now, we do not track a few common SaaS metrics (e.g. dollar-based retention) and track certain other metrics (e.g. gross margin) solely for bookkeeping purposes.
+We simply do not consider these very useful for understanding our business as it exists today.

 # Open source at SSOReady

 Open source makes sense for us.
 We'll remain an open source company.